 *Please note that if your submission for the Young Investigator Award is rejected, then it is not automatically entered into the clinical or basic science poster abstract submission.

-Each year the British Cardiovascular Society gives out the following awards and prizes at our Annual Dinner or Closing ceremony, held during the BCS Annual Conference.
+Each year the British Cardiovascular Society gives out the following awards and prizes at our Networking Reception / Closing ceremony, held during the BCS Annual Conference.

 This prize was established by the Society to recognise excellence among young researchers intending to pursue a career in cardiovascular clinical medicine or research.
 Since 2001, the prize has been awarded and its winners reflect the diversity of research projects being submitted and judged.